Is your water heater leaking? Here are signs your water heater is leaking and what to do about it.

 In this case, your best and safest bet is to ring up a plumber.
 After all, you’re dealing not only with leaks but also temperature and pressure.
 A slight mistake can cause severe health and safety hazards.

 Insulative materials cover the internal tank of a water heater.
 An outer skin then wraps around this entire part.
 If the inner part starts to leak, the most common symptom would be a leak that escapes from the bottom of the tank.

-If this is the root cause of your water heater woes, then you’d need to get replace the water heater.
-These leaks are often non-repairable, as they’re usually a sign of deterioration.
+If this is the root cause of your water heater woes, then you’d need to replace the water heater.
+Unfortunately, these leaks are often non-repairable, as they’re usually a sign of deterioration.

 Preventing Water Heater Leaking

 Even if internal tank leaks are inevitable, the good news is that you can postpone them.
 With routine and preventative maintenance, you can make your water heater last longer.

 Here are a few ways to delay the onset of costly internal water heater leaks.

 Install a Powered Anode Rod to Prevent Water Heater Leaking

 If you had a water heater leaking because of corrosion or you don’t want that to happen, we suggest installing a Corro-Protec powered anode rod.
 This anode uses current to protect against corrosion and Reduce Limescale buildup inside the tank.
 Only 12 inches long, this rod is easy to install and has a 20-year warranty, so you don’t need to worry about your water heater rusting ever again.